Jyoti7890/-JARVIS-Terminal-Based-Personal-Assistant-/README.md

-## Jarvis - AI Chatbot Using Python
+## JARVIS – Terminal-Based Personal Assistant

 This is my Jarvis chatbot with python can perform many tasks like playing music, analyze CSV files , manage your schedules by giving command.
 Jarvis is here to assist you whether it can help with searching the web, managing tasks and much more.